cmazey/cmazey-command-line/googleshelldoc.md

 ## The Manual Way
 > Directory is a fancy terminal-related term for folder

-This is optional, but if you prefer to manually direct yourself to the file, and run it yourself without any need with Python Code, then you can, but you should get some prior experience with the terminal, so let me teach you some cool tricks.
+This is optional, but if you prefer to manually direct yourself to the file, and run it yourself, then you can, but you should get some prior experience with the terminal, so let me teach you some cool tricks.

-First is `ls` which is used to see what's inside the directory.
+First and only trick I will teach you is `ls` which is used to see what's inside the directory.
+> Blue indicates that it's a folder
 <img title="a title" alt="Alt text" src="/images/image4.png">

 So that's all that you would need experience-wise.
 Anyways, let's use the `cd` command to head to the `re` directory.
 So if you are already in the `Cmd-REPL` directory, then `cd` to the `re` directory.